ashishshuklabs/webpack-basic/README.md

-# Webpack basic project
+# Basic webpack project

 ### Basic webpack config concepts and notes
-The webpack config is an object and can be used to specify a number of values for the bundler.
+The webpack config file exports an object that can be used to specify a number of configurations for the bundler.
+It can be specified using the `webpack --config <config-file>` command to bundle an app.
+It's highly customizable.
 Some of the key fields that can be configured, are discussed below:
-- `entry`: Entry point (`.js` file only) for the bundler.
+- `entry`: Entry point for the bundler (`.js` file only).
 Normally it's just a single entry defined as `string`.
 However, you can specify it as an array of objects for multiple entry points.
   - The object will have `key` as the field and `value` as the entry point e.g. `{index: './index.js'}`
-- `output`: Bundler output details.
+- `output`: Bundler output.
 It's an object with the following fields that can be specified
   - `filename`: It's a string.
 You can additionally specify/use webpack variables here (`name`, `contenthash` etc.).
-If multiple entry points, `name` variable will replace each `key` field specified in the `entry` object.
+If multiple entry points, `name` variable if specified, will iterate over each `key` field as defined in the `entry` object.
 Examples:
     - SPA / single entry point: `filename: 'index.bundle.js'`
     - MPA / Multiple entry points: `filename: [name].bundle.js`
   - `path`: Output destination folder.
 Generally resolved using `path` resolvers